HoustonRuby/rails_girls/building_your_first_rails_app/change_the_front_page.md

 <p>This is Chirper, a fun way to post short messages on the web!</p>
 ```

-My page now looks like this:
+My page at http://localhost:3000/ now looks like this:

 ![](../images/chrome_home-index_editted.png)